fortinet-fortisoar/solution-pack-soar-framework/docs/extending-default-indicator-extraction-process.md

 ## Extending Default Alert Schema

-You can extend the indicator extraction by modifying **Indicator Type Map Global** Variable.
+You can extend the indicator extraction by modifying `Indicator_Type_Map` global variable.

 Navigate to **Automation** > **Playbooks** > **03 – Enrich** > **Extract Indicator Playbook**.